 Dr Hazel Donkin

-Dr Hazel Donkin completed her postgraduate studies in French Surrealism in 2010 and joined Durham University as a Teaching Fellow.
+Dr Hazel Donkin completed her postgraduate studies in photography and French Surrealism at Northumbria University in 2010 and joined Durham University as a lecturer.

 Dr Donkin's research interest is in the field of Surrealism.
-She would welcome applications from potential PhD candidates interested in research in visual culture of inter-war France and in all areas of Surrealism.
+She would welcome applications from potential PhD candidates interested in all areas of Surrealism.

 - Donkin, H. (2012).
 Ties that Bind Hans Bellmer's 'Tenir au Frais' to Heinrich von Kleist.
 History of Photography 36(4).

 - Donkin, H. (2016).
 Screams: Women in Post-war Surrealist journals.
 In Intersections:Women Artists/Surrealism/Modernism.
 Allmer, P. Manchester University Press.

 - Donkin, H., Hudson, M. & Arnold, L. (2019).
 TESTT: Experimenting, Inspiring, Changing.